mrwinton/flat_jobs/README.md

 </div>

----

-FlatJobs is a project for curating a personalised jobs board, [git-scraping] company job pages into flat files.
-This is an alternative experience to the __one-size-fits-all_ job aggregator sites that do not spark joy.
+FlatJobs is a project for curating a personalised jobs board — [git-scraping] company job pages into flat files.
+This is an alternative experience to the _one-size-fits-all_ job aggregator sites that do not spark joy.

 Its design is guided by these values:

 + **Flat first.** Plain ol' text files over buggy, slow, and heavy web apps.
-  It's just data, so view it how you like (tho GitHub's Flat Viewer is nice).
+  It's just flat data, so view it how you like (tho GitHub's [Flat Viewer] is nice).

 + **Scrape for later.** Track scraped company job page's changes overtime using git and make it possible to view trends in jobs and job attributes.